OBULIRAJ-2006/Complaint_Cluster_Engine/README.md

-# Complaint Clustering Engine
+## Complaint Clustering Engine

-## Project Description
+## Project Overview

-The Complaint Clustering Engine is an unsupervised machine learning system that automatically groups customer complaints into meaningful clusters without using predefined labels.
-The goal of the project is to help humans quickly understand common complaint themes using cluster keywords and sample complaints.
+The Complaint Clustering Engine is a machine learning project that helps organize customer complaints into meaningful groups automatically.
+Instead of manually reading and sorting complaints, this system uses unsupervised machine learning to discover common problem areas from raw complaint text.

+The main goal of this project is understanding and interpretation, not just accuracy.
+The clusters help identify what customers are actually struggling with.

 ---

 ## Problem Statement

-When the number of customer complaints is large, manual analysis becomes time-consuming and inefficient.
-There is a need for a system that can automatically identify common complaint themes without requiring predefined categories.
+Companies receive a large number of customer complaints every day through different platforms like apps, emails, and customer support systems.
+Reading and categorizing these complaints manually is slow and difficult, especially when the number of complaints grows.

+Also, complaint categories are often not clearly defined in advance, making automation challenging.

 ---

-## Input Mechanism
+## Solution Approach

-- Input is provided through a CSV file.
-- The CSV file must contain a column named complaint_text.
-- Each row represents a single customer complaint.
+This project provides an automated way to analyze complaints by:

+Accepting raw complaint text
+Finding hidden patterns using machine learning Grouping similar complaints together
+Helping users understand each group through keywords and examples

+The system works without any predefined labels, making it flexible for different datasets.

 ---

-## Methodology
+## Key Features

-1. Customer complaint text is collected and loaded from a CSV file.
-2. Text preprocessing is applied:
-   - Conversion to lowercase
-   - Removal of special characters
-   - Stopword removal
-   - Lemmatization
-3. Cleaned text is converted into numerical form using sentence embeddings generated from a pre-trained BERT model.
-4. K-Means clustering is applied to group similar complaints without predefined labels.
-5. TF-IDF is used only for extracting important keywords from each cluster.
-6. Sample complaints and keywords are displayed to support human interpretation.
+Upload one or more CSV files containing complaints
+Add complaints manually in real time
+Automatically group complaints using machine learning Visualize how complaints are distributed across clusters Allow users to name clusters in simple words
+Delete incorrect or irrelevant complaints easily Display all complaints inside each cluster

 ---

-## Machine Learning Used

-- *Type:* Unsupervised Machine Learning
-- *Text Representation:* BERT-based Sentence Embeddings (all-MiniLM-L6-v2)
-- *Clustering Algorithm:* K-Means
-- *Keyword Extraction:* TF-IDF

-The machine learning model groups complaints based on semantic similarity rather than exact word matching.
+## Input Format

+The system accepts CSV files with a single column named:

+complaint_text

+Example:

+Payment failed but money was deducted
+Delivery arrived later than promised
+App crashes after login

+Complaints can also be added directly through the dashboard.

 ---

-## Interactive Dashboard

-A Streamlit-based dashboard is provided where users can:
-- Upload a complaint dataset
-- Select the number of clusters
-- View cluster-wise complaint distribution
-- Analyze top keywords and sample complaints
+## How Machine Learning Is Used

+Text Cleaning

+Each complaint is cleaned by:

+Converting text to lowercase
+Removing special characters
+Removing common stopwords
+Converting words to their base form

-This makes the system interactive and user-friendly.
+This makes the text easier for the model to understand.

 ---

-## Interpretation Note
-The clustering results are not final labels.
-Users must interpret each cluster by analyzing the keywords and sample complaints and assign human-readable theme names.
-Interpretation is more important than perfect clustering.
+## Understanding Meaning with BERT

+The project uses a pretrained BERT-based model to convert each complaint into a numerical form that represents its meaning.
+This allows the system to group complaints that mean the same thing even if the wording is different.

+For example:

+Amount debited but payment failed
+Money deducted but transaction unsuccessful

+These will likely be grouped together.

 ---

+## Clustering with K-Means

+Once the complaints are converted into vectors, K-Means clustering is applied.
+This algorithm groups similar complaints together without knowing the categories beforehand.

+The user can control how many clusters they want based on the dataset size.

+---

+## Making Clusters Understandable

+Since machine learning does not label clusters automatically:

+Important keywords are extracted for each cluster
+All complaints in a cluster are displayed
+Users assign meaningful names to each cluster

+This makes the results easy to interpret.

+---

 ## Output

-For each cluster, the system displays:
+For each cluster, the system shows:

-- Cluster number
+Cluster name (given by the user)
-- Number of complaints
+Number of complaints
-- Top keywords
-- Sample complaints
+Key terms related to the issue
+All complaints belonging to that cluster
+A bar chart showing complaint distribution

 ---

-## How to Run

-1. Install required libraries: pip install pandas scikit-learn nltk sentence-transformers streamlit

-2. Run the application:
-   python -m streamlit run app.py

-3. Upload a CSV file containing complaint data.
+## Real-Time Usage

+Complaints can be added while the system is running.
+When new complaints are added:

+Clusters update automatically
+Charts refresh instantly
+Emerging issues can be detected early

 ---

+## Managing Complaints

+Users can remove a specific complaint by selecting:

+1. The cluster

+2. The complaint

+3. Clicking delete

+This helps keep the data clean and relevant.

+---

+## Tools and Technologies Used

+Python
+Streamlit for the web interface
+SentenceTransformers (BERT) for text understanding Scikit-learn for clustering
+NLTK for text preprocessing
+Matplotlib for visualization

+---

+## How to Run the Project

+One-Time Setup
+pip install streamlit pandas scikit-learn sentence-transformers nltk matplotlib Run the Application python -m streamlit run app.py

+---

+## Important Note

+This project is designed to support human analysis.
+Clusters may change when new complaints are added or removed.
+Human interpretation plays a key role in understanding and naming clusters.

+---

+## Possible Future Improvements

+Automatically suggest cluster names
+Track complaint trends over time
+Add alerts for sudden complaint spikes
+Support complaints in multiple languages

+---

 ## Conclusion

+The Complaint Clustering Engine demonstrates how unsupervised machine learning can be used to turn unstructured customer complaints into meaningful insights.
+It focuses on clarity, usability, and real-world applicability rather than just technical accuracy.

-This project demonstrates how unsupervised machine learning can be used to discover hidden patterns in customer complaints.
-By combining semantic embeddings, clustering, and human interpretation, the system provides meaningful insights without requiring predefined labels.
+The Complaint Clustering Engine demonstrates how unsupervised machine learning can be used to turn unstructured customer complaints into meaningful insights.
+It focuses on clarity, usability, and real-world applicability rather than just technical accuracy.

----

-## Future Enhancements
-- Automatic theme naming
-- Trend analysis over time
-- Multilingual complaint support
-- Advanced visual analytics